Skip Navigation

 Meeting you where you are

-If you’re dealing with feelings of anxiety and depression, you may turn to your primary care physician or another healthcare provider for help.
+If you’re dealing with feelings of anxiety and depression, you may turn to your primary care physician or another clinician for help.
 Wellstar is removing barriers to behavioral healthcare by integrating those services into many of our locations.

-On-site behavioral health providers work at many of our primary care and specialty clinics, making it a little easier to take that first step in improving your mental health.
+On-site behavioral health clinicians work at many of our primary care and specialty locations, making it a little easier to take that first step in improving your mental health.
 Wellstar also provides access to on-site and virtual behavioral health specialists in hospital emergency departments and on the medical floors.

-“We know that patients are already struggling with stigma, and sometimes it takes a lot for a patient to come into care with a behavioral health professional, and we wanted to remove that stigma,” said Dr. Ryan Breshears, Wellstar’s chief behavioral health officer.
+“We know that patients are already struggling with stigma, and sometimes it takes a lot for a patient to come into care with a behavioral health professional, and we wanted to remove that stigma,” said Dr. Ryan Breshears, chief behavioral health officer at Wellstar.

 About 1 in 3 patients with a physical health condition also could benefit from some form of mental health support, Dr. Breshears said.
-Wellstar’s providers work together across specialties to ensure each patient receives “whole person care” – addressing both their mental and physical well-being.
+Wellstar clinicians work together across specialties to ensure each patient receives “whole person care”—addressing both their mental and physical well-being.

 “When you address the mental health components that an individual is dealing with, you’re going to improve the physical outcomes,” Dr. Breshears said.
 “In the same way, if you address the physical health outcomes, you’re probably going to provide care that improves the mental health outcomes as well.”

-Wellstar Psychologist Dr. Shawn Coyne works with cardiac patients to provide that whole person care to patients like John Petrick and his daughter Janin as they adjust to cardiac diagnoses.
+Wellstar Psychologist Dr. Shawn Coyne works with cardiovascular patients to provide that whole person care to patients like John Petrick and his daughter Janin as they adjust to heart diagnoses.

-Cardiac health and behavioral health are closely tied, Dr. Coyne said – if someone is depressed, they are twice as likely to have a cardiac health issue or twice as likely to experience a second cardiac event.
+Cardiovascular health and behavioral health are closely tied, Dr. Coyne said—if someone is depressed, they are twice as likely to have a heart health issue or twice as likely to experience a second cardiovascular event.
 Heart patients are also three times as likely to be depressed as the general population.

 In addition to cardiovascular behavioral medicine, Wellstar also offers several other specialized programs to assist patients with the mental and emotional challenges of a medical condition: